All Episodes

 I have yet to hear a stutter.

-He doesn't do game play by play because the local networks provide that.
+He doesn't do game play-by-play because the local networks provide that.

-But he does all of the commentary, guiding the viewer to what game they're carrying, what's happening in games you're not seeing, what just happened in the game you're watching that you might not have noticed.
+But he does all of the commentary guiding the viewer to what game they're carrying, what's happening in games you're not seeing, what just happened in the game you're watching that you might not have noticed.

-The guy just is, I I've never seen anybody that's able to do this six or seven straight hours.
+The guy just is, I've never seen anybody that's able to do this six or seven straight hours.

-Anyway, he was the guy that interviewed Joe Montana on the NFL network, and Joe Montana said that cheating is part of the NFL, part of football.
+And Joe Montana said that cheating is part of the NFL, part of football.

 And finding any edge is what makes players and teams great.

-The quote from Joe Montana is they always say, if you ain't cheating, you ain't trying, well, they're trying hard, the Patriots.
+The quote from Joe Montana is, they always say, if you ain't cheating, you ain't trying.

 And I love it.